MINI has just launched an all-new, third-generation Cooper but so far all we’ve seen is the

-, as well as shots for a new five-door model
+, as well as spy shots for a new five-door model

 , and now it’s the new Cooper Convertible that’s the focus of our spy shots.

-The new Cooper Convertible won’t be available when the new Cooper goes on sale in March 2014, with the most likely release date set for next fall.
+The new Cooper Convertible missed the new Cooper Hardtop's launch earlier this year, with the most likely date of its release likely to fall in the second half of this year.
 The delay means the new Cooper Convertible will likely arrive as a 2015 model.

 It doesn’t appear MINI will be pulling any surprises with the car; an automatic folding soft top will remain and the interior will be identical to the one fitted to the regular Cooper, which means MINI’s signature round clusters including the central display (pictured below).
 With the new generation, road speed and revs along with other key driving-related information is now shown in an instrument cluster mounted behind the steering wheel.